-what is nbn broadband?
+What is nbn broadband?

-nbn is the national broadband network which is an Australian Government rollout of a new broadband network across the country. nbn broadband plans aim to provide faster download speeds to all homes and businesses in Australia including nbn fibre in capital cities like Sydney, Melbourne, Brisbane and Perth but also fast wireless in regional and rural areas of the country. nbn will replace all existing fixed-line broadband internet like traditional ADSL plans and cable internet services.
+nbn is the national broadband network which is an Australian Government rollout of a new broadband network across the country. nbn broadband plans aim to provide faster download speeds to all homes and businesses in Australia including nbn fibre in capital cities like Sydney, Melbourne, Brisbane and Perth but also fast wireless in regional and rural areas of the country. nbn has replaced all existing fixed-line broadband internet like traditional ADSL plans and cable internet services.

 - Live Chat with us online